Updated: Sep 22

 International Klein Blue

-Eventually, he created his own pigment, known universally as International Klein Blue (IKB) and maybe the power of the color blue is best left described with Yves Klein’s own words:
+Eventually, he created his own pigment, known universally as International Klein Blue (IKB), and maybe the power of the color blue is best left described in Yves Klein’s own words:

 “Blue is the invisible becoming visible.
 Blue has no dimensions; it is beyond the dimensions of which other colors partake.'